Civil Rights Act of 1968: Summary

 A guide to legal and illegal acts in selling one's home under the Act is available here:

 When the Fair Housing Act was first enacted, it prohibited discrimination only on the basis of race, color, religion, and national origin.
 Sex was added as a protected characteristic in 1974.
 In 1988, disability and familial status (the presence or anticipated presence of children under 18 in a household) were added (further codified in the Americans with Disabilities Act of 1990).
 In certain circumstances, the law allows limited exceptions for discrimination based on sex, religion, or familial status.

 In 2017, a federal judge ruled that sexual orientation and gender identity are protected classes under the Fair Housing Act.
 As of May 2018, there is an additional pending effort to amend the Fair Housing Act to make this explicit (HR 1447).
 In a meeting on May 16, 2018, with the National Association of Realtors (NAR), Rep. Dana Rohrabacher (R-Calif.), who was campaigning for his 16th term, said he believed that homeowners should be allowed to refuse to sell their home to gay and lesbian homebuyers.
 The NAR disagreed and withdrew its endorsement of the Congressman over the matter.

 The United States Department of Housing and Urban Development is the federal executive department with the statutory authority to administer and enforce the Fair Housing Act.
 The Secretary of Housing and Urban Development has delegated fair housing enforcement and compliance activities to HUD's Office of Fair Housing and Equal Opportunity (FHEO) and HUD's Office of General Counsel.
 FHEO is one of the United States' largest federal civil rights agencies.
 It has a staff of more than 600 people located in 54 offices around the United States.
-As of August 2017, the head of FHEO is Assistant Secretary for Fair Housing and Equal Opportunity Anna Maria Farias, whose appointment was confirmed on August 3, 2017.
+The Assistant Secretary for Fair Housing and Equal Opportunity serves as the head of FHEO, a position currently held by, Craig Trainor, whose appointment was confirmed on October 8, 2025.